 The number of children who have attended competitive events and participated in extra-curricular activities will be recorded on a tracker.
 This system is in place to ensure as many children as possible have the opportunity to participate in these activities.

 We help children to feel motivated to participate in a range of sports through challenging, engaging and fun quality teaching.
 Children take responsibility of ensuing they are physically active, fit and healthy.
-As well as this, many children succeed in competitive sports which are celebrated in school assemblies and on the fortnightly school newsletter.
+As well as this, many children succeed in competitive sports which are celebrated in school assemblies and on the weekly school newsletter.
 We instil a love for sport within children and equip them with the necessary skills to participate in physical activity beyond primary school.
-Pupils form Pudsey Lowtown Primary School will hopefully grow up to lead happy, heathy and physically active lives using the essential knowledge and skills they have acquired through PE.
+Pupils from Pudsey Lowtown Primary School will hopefully grow up to lead happy, heathy and physically active lives using the essential knowledge and skills they have acquired through PE.

 PE Long Term Plan